aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

                   key: < key password >

             # Enable PIM sparse-mode on the interface; requires "l3_multicast" to be enabled on the VRF/Tenant
-            # Enabling this implicitly makes the device a PIM External Gateway (PEG)
+            # Enabling this implicitly makes the device a PIM External Gateway (PEG) in EVPN designs only.
             pim:
               enabled: true